A varifold-type estimation for data sampled on a rectifiable set: Inference framework

 As a first step in the estimation of $S$, we recall in this section a usual kernel estimator of the density $\theta$ and its pointwise mean convergence rate (see Corollary~\ref{coroDensityPointwiseCv}).
+Note that the weak regularity framework does not affect the convergence rate of the ``concentration'' part (see Proposition~\ref{propDensityPointwiseCv} and Proposition 3.5 in \cite{Berenfeld}) whose proof is straightforward.
 We fix a family of radial kernels in the usual way: we fix a Lipschitz even function $\eta : \mathbb{R}\mapsto \mathbb{R}_+$ with support in $(-1,1)$ and we additionally assume that $\eta > 0$ in $\left[ - \frac{1}{2}, \frac{1}{2} \right]$ and we define

 We introduce the following notations that will be used throughout the next sections: given a Radon measure $\lambda$ in $\R^n$, $x \in \R^n$ and $\delta > 0$, $\displaystyle \Theta_\delta (x, \lambda) = \frac{\lambda \ast \eta_\delta}{C_\eta \delta^d}$ and when there is no ambiguity, we will use the following shortened notations in the cases $\lambda = \mu$ and $\lambda = \mu_N$,